wgignac/elementary/README.md

 A converter for "elementary" MathML which produces MathML supported by MathJax.

-Based on work Christian Perfect (ctop.js, content-mathml.js) and inspired by David Carlisle's mml3mml2, ctop.
+Inspired by MathJax's ctop.js and content-mathml.js (props to  Christian Perfect) and David Carlisle's mml3mml2.

 ## rough ideas